MatthewZMD/.emacs.d/README.md

 ## Which Key

-[Which Key](https://github.com/justbur/emacs-which-key), a feature that displays the key bindings following the incomplete command.
+[Which Key](https://github.com/justbur/emacs-which-key) displays key bindings that follow an incomplete command, enhancing usability by reminding users of available options.

 ```emacs-lisp
 (use-package which-key